-- 1.6 An appropriate advisory should be broadcast before content that is likely to be outside audience expectations, disturb children, or offend or disturb a significant section of the audience. - 1.7 What is appropriate in each case will depend on the broadcast platform, the level of content, and the level of the broadcaster's editorial control.
-An audience advisory may be: - verbal only (on radio) - one or more of the following advisory symbols (for on-screen content): - \circ C content may offend - L language may offend - V contains violence - S sexual content may offend - an additional written, or written and verbal, on-screen audience advisory (for a stronger level of on-screen content, or content likely to disturb children) - the inclusion of helpline information, where content focuses on or depicts in detail issues such as rape, sexual violence, or suicide.
+- 1.6 An appropriate advisory should be broadcast before content that is likely to be outside audience expectations, disturb children, or offend or disturb a significant section of the audience. - 1.7 What is appropriate in each case will depend on the broadcast platform, the level and nature of the contentprogramming, and the level of the broadcaster's editorial control.
+An audience advisory may be: - verbal only (on radio)

+- one or more of the following advisory symbols (for on screen contenttelevision programming):

+- o C content may offend

+- L language may offend

+- V contains violence

+- S sexual content may offend

+- an additional written, or written and verbal, on-screen audience advisory (for a stronger level of on-screen contenttelevision programming, or content likely to disturb children)

+- the inclusion of helpline information, where content focuses on or depicts in detail issues such as rape, sexual violence, or suicide.